hcvst/cardano-daedalus-docker/README.md

 ## Help
 - If have no idea whether this is safe.
 If not please log a ticket.
 - The images are big.
-I initially tried alpine but got stuck (perhaps one can use nixOS directly?)-
+I initially tried alpine but got stuck (perhaps one can use nixOS directly?)
 - Are for the `daedalus-ds` build both `nix-builds` in the `Dockerfile` required or would the second suffice?